111 Mountain Brook Drive

 Canton GA 30115 USA

 Data Visualization & Interpretation

 Data visualization is the presentation of data graphically for better and faster analytics, and communication of business insights.
 Instead of creating visuals that help communicate quickly and clearly, presentations can be complex and confusing and may misrepresent the data – leading to no or poor business decisions.
-This may be because the wrong charts, metrics, or resolution were used.
+This may be because the wrong charts, metrics, or resolution are used.